 Environmental impact assessment procedure in Russia

-The EIA procedure has several stages:
+As envisaged by Russian legislation, the EIA procedure has several stages:

 - Expert environmental assessment of the technical solutions;

 - Modelling of spatial and time-dependent distribution of contaminants and physical impacts, comparison of the concentration levels received with the maximum levels allowed by regulations or defined by expert opinion;

 - Calculation of direct impacts on the natural resources and assessment of potential environmental impact;

 - Qualitative and quantitative assessment of the impact on the environment.

 The EIA has identified a wide range of measures to be taken to prevent or minimize the negative impact to the acceptable level.